ashkanrdn/MEDLOC/README.md

 For more information about what these request actually do look at the documentation on the app.py file

+To test the APi you can either use POSTMAN or the requests_tester.py file

 # Procfile
 This document is a WSGI HTTP server that serves the Flask application at Heroku.